manikpanwar/Programming-Problems/README.md

 <li>Solutions on IARCS website
 </ol>

-NOTE:    All solutions for which test data is available have been checked.<br>
+NOTE:    <br>All solutions for which test data is available have been checked.<br>
-         In case of other problems(eg. Previous year INOI problems) solutions have been checked with <br>
-         the examples provided in the question.
+         In case of other problems(eg. Previous year INOI problems) solutions have been checked with the examples provided in the question.